PCN vs Penalty Charge Notice: The Key Differences You Need to Know

 The distinction is crucial because your rights and options are completely different depending on which type of notice you have received.

 If you have received a private parking charge notice, the burden of proof is on the parking company.
 They must demonstrate that a contract was formed, that you breached it, and that the charge is reasonable.
 There are numerous legal arguments available to challenge private charges, including POFA 2012 compliance, signage adequacy, and penalty arguments.
+For a full walkthrough, see our guide to appealing a parking charge notice.

 If you have received a council penalty charge notice, the legal framework is different.
 You should follow the formal appeal process and, if unsuccessful, consider an appeal to the traffic penalty tribunal.